 In general, people want phones with a screen as large as possible in order to enjoy the subscription to Netflix or watching Youtube or Facebook videos on a surface as generous as possible.
 On the other hand, the large size of the phone comes bundled with some disadvantages, easy to identify.

-The phone will not fit well in your pocket and will look unsightly above your pocket or it will even bother you when you bend down to pick something up, or put on your shoes.
+The phone will not fit well in your pocket and will look unsightly above your pocket or it will even bother you when you bend down to pick something up, or put on your shoes and in even more extreme cases you could also have tiredness and stress when using the phone because of his big size of course for this you could use products as jeeter juice disposable so you can feel more good and relax.
 Also in this chapter of matching the clothing, if the phone is wide enough, its corners will look ugly through the pants and will even accelerate the wear and tear of the fabric in those places.

 Other size considerations